 - Completed a historical site evolution study

-- Developed the first-ever Forest Stewardship Plan
+- Developed a Forest Stewardship Plan

 - Secured the additional expertise of landscape architecture and ecological planning firms

-- Partnered with nationally recognized urban forest restoration ecologist, Dr. Steven Handel
+- Partnered with nationally recognized urban forest restoration ecologist Dr. Steven Handel

-- Met with 23 scientific stakeholders
+- Met with dozens of scientific stakeholders

 - Partnered with Atlanta Audubon Society for Forest Bird Walks